Mobile-Former: Bridging MobileNet and Transformer

 \subsection{Object Detection}

 Object detection experiments are conducted on COCO 2017 \cite{lin2014microsoft}, which contains 118K training and 5K validation images.
+We evaluate Mobile-Former in two detection frameworks: (a) comparing with other backbone networks in RetinaNet \cite{Lin_2017_ICCV_retinanet_focal} framework that has dense proposals, and (b) end-to-end comparison with DETR \cite{nicolas2020detr} where sparse proposals are used.

-We use RetinaNet \cite{Lin_2017_ICCV_retinanet_focal} (one-stage) as the detection framework and follow the standard settings to use our Mobile-Former as backbone to generate feature map at multiple scales.
+\textbf{RetinaNet training setup:} We follow the standard settings of RetinaNet \cite{Lin_2017_ICCV_retinanet_focal} and replace the backbone with our Mobile-Former to generate multi-scale feature maps.
 All models are trained for 12 epochs (1×) from ImageNet pretrained weights.

+\textbf{DETR training setup:} All Mobile-Former models are trained for 300 epochs on 8 GPUs with 2 images per GPU.
+AdamW optimizer is used with initial learning rate 1e-5 for the backbone and 1e-4 for the head.
+The learning rate drops by a factor of 10 after 200 epochs.
+The weight decay is 1e-4 and dropout rate is 0.1.
+BatchNorm layers in the ImageNet pretrained Mobile-Former backbone are frozen.
+The head includes 100 object queries with 256 channels.

-In \Tref{table:coco-det-results}, we compare Mobile-Former with both CNNs (ResNet \cite{he2016deep}, MobileNetV3 \cite{Howard_2019_ICCV_mbnetv3}, ShuffleNetV2 \cite{ma_2018_ECCV}) and vision transformers (PVT \cite{wang2021pvtv1} and ConT \cite{yan2104contnet}).
-Mobile-Former significantly outperforms MobileNetV3 and ShuffleNet by 8.3+ AP under similar computational cost.
-Compared to ResNet and vision transform variants, our Mobile-Former achieves higher AP with significantly less FLOPs in the backbone.
-Specifically, our Mobile-Former-508M only takes 9.4G FLOPs in backbone but achieves 38.0 AP, outperforming ResNet-50, PVT-Tiny, and ConT-M which consume 7 times more computation (65G to 84G FLOPs) in the backbone.
-This demonstrates that Mobile-Former is also effective and efficient in the object detection task.
+\textbf{Efficient and effective backbone in RetinaNet:} In \Tref{table:coco-det-results}, we compare Mobile-Former with both CNNs (ResNet \cite{he2016deep}, MobileNetV3 \cite{Howard_2019_ICCV_mbnetv3}, ShuffleNetV2 \cite{ma_2018_ECCV}) and vision transformers (PVT \cite{wang2021pvtv1} and ConT \cite{yan2104contnet}).
+Mobile-Former significantly outperforms MobileNetV3 and ShuffleNetV2 by 8.3+ AP under similar computational cost.
+Compared to ResNet and transformer variants, Mobile-Former achieves higher AP with significantly less FLOPs in the backbone.
+Specifically, Mobile-Former-508M only takes 9.8G FLOPs in backbone but achieves 38.0 AP, outperforming ResNet-50, PVT-Tiny, and ConT-M which consume 7 times more computation (65G to 84G FLOPs) in the backbone.
+This showcases Mobile-Former as an effective and efficient backbone in object detection.